-''' Participate in this crowdfunding campaign
+'''

+26 @external

-@payable
+27 @payable

+28 def participate():

-def participate(): assert block.timestamp < self.deadline, "deadline not met (yet)"
+29 assert block.timestamp < self.deadline, "deadline not met (yet)"

+30 nfi: int128 = self.nextFunderIndex

+32 self.funders[nfi] = Funder({sender: msg.sender, value: msg.value})

+34 self.nextFunderIndex = nfi + 1

-self.funders[msg.sender] += msg.value '''
+'''

 Once again, we see the @payable decorator on a method, which allows a person to send some ether along with a call to the method.
 In this case, the participate() method accesses the sender's address with msg.sender and the corresponding amount sent with msg.value.
 This information is stored into a struct and then saved into the funders mapping with self.nextFunderIndex as the key.
 As more participants are added to the mapping, self.nextFunderIndex increments appropriately to properly index each participant.